 Getting started is usually the hardest part of any task, and writing your college admissions essay is no different.
 Here are five tips to help you point yourself in the right direction, stay focused on the task at hand, and get the job done.

 - Think about what you want to say before you choose a prompt.
-Don’t pick your favorite prompt and treat it like an assignment.
+Don’t pick your favorite prompt and then treat it like an assignment.
 First, figure out the story you want to tell, then pick the topic that best allows you to tell it.
 The Common App and Coalition App prompts are very open-ended and include a “topic of your choice.”
-You have the freedom to really think about who you are and what matters to you before getting started.
+You have the freedom to think deeply about who you are and what matters to you before getting started.

 - Write long.
 When working on your rough draft, don’t worry about the 650-word limit.
 Just let it rip.
 For most people, it’s much easier to cut than it is to add.